 More about Other Platelet Disorders

 The treatments for ITP in children can vary depending on the child’s platelet count, activity level and bleeding symptoms.
 Whatever the treatment regimen, it is important for the child to have as normal a life as possible.
 Because many children recover and the treatments can be difficult, some pediatric hematologists suggest a watchful waiting approach.
-New treatments for children are in Clinical Trials.
+The 2011 American Society of Hematology guidelines recommend that children be managed with observation alone if they have only mild or no bleeding symptoms, regardless of platelet count.6 New treatments for children are in Clinical Trials.

 More about Treatments